hyperhq/docs.hyper.sh-hyper/Reference/compose_file_ref.md

 You can use environment variables in configuration values with a Bash-like ${VARIABLE} syntax - see variable substitution for full details.

 ## Service configuration reference
-> Note: There are two versions of the Compose file format – version 1 (the legacy format, which does not support volumes or networks) and version 2 (the most up-to-date).
-For more information, see the Versioning section.
+> Note: Hyper compose only supports two versions of the Compose file format – version 1 (the legacy format, which does not support volumes or networks) and version 2.

 ### command
 Override the default command.